-SUMMARY OF WATER CHEMISTRY ADVICE AFFECTING THE RHEEM WARRANTY water heater pH < 6.0
+SUMMARY OF WATER CHEMISTRY ADVICE AFFECTING THE RHEEM WARRANTY

 The water heater is not suitable for certain water chemistries.
 Those chemistries are listed below.
 If the water heater is connected at any time to a water supply with the following water chemistry, Rheem's warranty will not cover any resultant faults: